-Need help preparing for college placement exams in music theory and ear training?
-Look no further.
-Music Theory and Ear Training Boot Camp, taught by Mason Gross faculty member Dr. Timothy Urban will get you in tip-top shape.
+Music Theory and Ear Training Boot Camp, taught by Mason Gross faculty member Dr. Timothy Urban will help prepare you for college placement exams

 Music Theory & Ear Training Boot camp schedule

 Location: Mason Gross School of the Arts Performing Arts Complex, Marryott Music Building, room 109.
-85 George Street, New Brunswick, New Jersey 08901.
+85 George St., New Brunswick, New Jersey 08901

 Registration deadline: June 25, 2019